 What results can you expect from using a progressive overload to build muscle in the gym?

 Traditionally, a trainee can expect to gain 1 to 2 pounds of muscle each month and 40 to 50 pounds of muscle in a lifetime.
 These expectations create logistical limits that cause plateaus in resistance training.
 Of course, these averages will vary depending on genetics, diet, age, behaviors, and environment.
 Other factors, such as supplements and steroids, can cause far more significant muscle hypertrophy.
 However, the proper workout and diet can save time and place you on the fast track to muscle hypertrophy.
 Investing in a customized workout program and diet from a certified fitness trainer or nutritionist can save you time and make you significant gains.
 Many experts train and create free customized workout programs and diets for you.

 The last word on how to use progressive overload to build muscle

 If you are starting, keep it simple because almost everything works at the beginning.
 Going from no workout to a workout is a significant progressive overload.
 A volume of zero pounds to a volume of thousands is a massive change, but it will not take long for the body to adapt, catch up to the workout program, and plateau.
-This guarantees that beginners will get fast positive results and plateau even faster if they do not routinely change their workout program.
-Progressive overload training principle equals muscle hypertrophy.
+This guarantees that beginners will get positive results and plateau even faster if they do not routinely change their workout program.
+The progressive overload training principle equals muscle hypertrophy.
 The greater the progressive overload you use, the greater the hypertrophy you cause.
 Conversely, the smaller the progressive overload, the smaller the muscle hypertrophy you cause.